archivd/interview-prep/resources/markdowns/ruby_on_rails.md

 ----
 - **Gem**: A packaged library of Ruby code.
 It can provide functionalities usable in any Ruby/Rails project.
 Gems don’t necessarily follow Rails structure and usually extend the language or add utilities.
 Example: `devise`, `nokogiri`.

 - **Rails Engine**: A mini Rails application that can plug into another Rails app.
 It has its own `app/`, `config/`, routes, controllers, views, models, and initializers.
-An engine is essentially a “gem with Rails inside it.”
+An engine is essentially a "gem with Rails inside it."
 Example: `Devise` itself is implemented as an engine.

 **Difference:**
 - A gem is general-purpose Ruby; an engine specifically extends Rails functionality.